evereverland/2022/pages/introduction.md

 > The book creates a new language, what the authors call a pattern language derived from timeless entities called patterns.
 As they write on page xxxv of the introduction, "All 253 patterns together form a language."
 Patterns describe a problem and then offer a solution.
 In doing so the authors intend to give ordinary people, not only professionals, a way to work with their neighbors to improve a town or neighborhood, design a house for themselves or work with colleagues to design an office, workshop, or public building such as a school.

+## Conclusion

+The way we will be effective will be to

+* Create programs, lesson plans, curriculums
+* Build software and hardware tools
+* Develope technical standards